ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 <figure>
   <img
   src="./images/Baseline-Fig1-Illustrative-Example.png"
+       alt=""
   >
-  <figcaption>Figure 1: Illustrative example of how the commercial state between Buyer and Seller is synchronized and an Order created.</figcaption>
+  <figcaption>Figure 1: Schematic diagram illustrating how the commercial state between Buyer and Seller is synchronized and an Order created.</figcaption>
 </figure>
 </div>